alvaromerino/iobuilderspoc-alvaromerinogarcia/README.md

 This is a sample to build a mini poc using a microservices stack.

-We will have to perform actions and deposit accounts.
+We will have users to perform actions and deposit accounts.
 All users can interact with all accounts.
 In this example users act like employees of a company that manages deposit accounts.

 The eureka server will listen on the port 8761 and our gateway in the 8762 port